 - Work out what your niche is and write for magazines, small publications and websites in that area.
 Do you have a field you were trained in, a hobby, a skill or an interest area that you could write passionately about?
 Writing about what you know is a fantastic way to break into paid writing (yes, I know that’s the advice everyone gives but its true!)
 When you write about something you know, something you are excited about and interested in, that comes across in your writing.
-I write about parenting because of my background in teaching.
-It’s a topic I get passionate about and readers and editors pick up on that.
 There are magazines and websites on every imaginable topic (some will pay and some won’t) but do your research and you’ll probably find one or two that can become a regular source of income for you.
 Look for small ones that probably don’t get a lot of writers pitching ideas.
 You are more likely to get published in small niche sites and papers than in the New Yorker or Cosmopolitan.
 You don’t have to stick to your niche of course.
 I’ve written on all sorts of topics from age gap dating, to the benefits of swimming, to World Leprosy Awareness Day!

-If you’d like a resource to help you pitch your ideas to editors, flick me an email and I’ll send you a free guide to the pitch format that I’ve used successfully for ten years.
+If you’d like a resource to help you pitch your ideas to editors, go here for a free guide to the pitch format that I’ve used successfully for ten years.

 Writing as a job is still a job